 Part of what the duo love about YouTube is its endless potential to champion diversity in all forms.
 “That’s the great thing about YouTube – anyone and everyone can upload, anybody can be visible which means there is more diversity, and now it’s time for brands to push it,” says Rose.

 “There’s a lot of white straight YouTubers,” asserts Rosie.
 “We need more disabled YouTubers, more trans, more gay… being pushed into the limelight – just as much as other people in the mainstream – and we need more.

 “And I think it’s happening,” she continues.
 “Through social media, people make themselves heard.”

-Rosie is empathetic to YouTube’s attempt – to an extent.
+Rosie is empathetic to YouTube’s side – to an extent.
 “I understand what YouTube were trying to do – trying to keep children safe on YouTube,” she says.
-“There’s some weird stuff online, stuff that’s close to pornography and they might be tagged by things like ‘lesbian’.”
+“There’s some weird stuff online, stuff that’s close to pornography, and they might be tagged by things like ‘lesbian’.”